red-kite-solutions/stalker/CONTRIBUTING.md

 ### 3. Logging in

-If everything is done starting, you can now connect to the application at [http://localhost:4200](http://localhost:4200).
+Once all the containers have started, you're all set to access the application by visiting [http://localhost:4200](http://localhost:4200).

-If you launched Stalker with the default configuration, you will be prompted by the web application to create your first admin user.
+If you launched Stalker with the default configuration, Stalker will prompt you to create your first admin user.

-If you launched Stalker with the `FM_ENVIRONMENT` variable as `dev`, then you can use the following credentials for quality of life:
+If you have launched Stalker with the `FM_ENVIRONMENT` variable set to `dev`, then you can use the following credentials:

 ```text
 Username: admin@stalker.is
 Password: admin
 ```

-This account is only to be used locally in development or tests for quality of life purposes.
+This account is only to be used locally in development or tests for quality-of-life purposes.
 When the value is `prod`, you will be prompted to create the first admin account on your first visit to the web application.

-You should now be good to go! 🎉 If you change a file in any microservice, the microservice will be automatically live-reloaded.
+You should now be good to go! 🎉 If you happen to change a file in any microservice or in the front end, the app will be automatically updated with your changes.